Kinshale/multidisciplinary-project/dataset_generator/readme.md

 pyarrow==22.0.0
 duckdb==1.4.2

-run this in a folder containing all the datasets
+the datasets should be conytained in a folder ./datasets/

+before running encoding_script create a user2user_events.pkl file containing "[]"